velome/laragon-turbo/README.md

-# Laragon Turbo: The Portable Dev Stack for Happy Coders 🚀
+# Laragon Turbo: The Portable WAMP Stack for Happy Devs 🚀

 Kickstart your local development environment with Laragon Turbo.
 It comes packed with Apache, PHP, MariaDB, and a Mail Catcher.
 Everything you need to develop like a pro, but without the fuss.